sparambali/parambali-s-portfolio/README.md

 # [project 2: Movie Recommendation system](https://github.com/sparambali/movie-recommending-system)

-* This is a project where I build a recommendation system for a movie dataset
+* This is a project where I build a recommendation system for  movie dataset

 * Data was taken from tmdb-database